-Across the world, greening international trade will require far more consultation with a greater diversity of stakeholders and business interests to ensure that the trade policy agendas governments pursue are shaped by the core sustainable development priorities of their constituents and not captured by the most politically influential industry groups.
-Evidencebased, democratically sound, and transparent policymaking on trade and environment at the national level is the vital basis for a coherent green trade strategy on the international stage.
+Across the world, greening international trade will require far more consultation with a greater diversity of stakeholders and business interests to ensure that the trade policy agendas governments pursue are shaped by the core sustainable development priorities of their diverse constituents and not captured by the most politically influential industry groups.
+Evidence-based, democratically sound, and transparent policymaking on trade, environment and sustainable development at the national level is the foundation for a coherent green trade strategy on the international stage.